yismailuofa/calcucoach-public/README.md

 quarantined for so long during the COVID-19 pandemic.
 We hope you enjoy and happy working out!

+## Implementations
+Calcucoach was built with React, styled with raw CSS, and deployed with Netlify.
 ## Credits
 Background Photo by <a href="https://unsplash.com/@gabinvallet?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Gabin Vallet</a> on <a href="https://unsplash.com/t/health?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>